hansonmcoombs/training-basic_python/sphinx/source/loops.rst

     ...     print( i * 10)

-The second is the zip function, which combines the elements of n equal length iterables together so that they can be accessed at the same time
+The second is the zip function, which combines the elements of n equal length iterables together so that they can be accessed at the same time.

 .. ipython:: python